gquere/gquere.github.io/IDA_tips_for_reversing_uboot.md

 ![broken](./IDA_tips/broken_strings.png)

-Somehow nobody documented the fix to [this problem online](https://reverseengineering.stackexchange.com/questions/18511/ida-hex-rays-decompiler-show-strings-instead-of-offset), which is that your segment is not defined as RO:
+Somehow nobody documented the fix to [this problem online](https://reverseengineering.stackexchange.com/questions/18511/ida-hex-rays-decompiler-show-strings-instead-of-offset), which is that your segment is not defined as +R at least (could be +W if you want also):

 ![segment](./IDA_tips/segments.png)